Scroll to Top

 Director of Human Resources

-When she is not winning over clients, Julianna enjoys spending time with her family, dining out, gardening, attending sports events, and DIY home projects.
+In her free time, Julianna enjoys spending time with her family, dining out, gardening, attending sports events, and working on DIY projects.
+Her personal and professional experiences inspire her to build a work culture based on compassion, resilience, and care.

 Justine Maresca